Electric vehicles and our on-street chargepoint rollout

 How do I apply to take part in the trial?

 Please note the survey is now closed to new applications while we complete the first round of cable gully installations.
-This survey may be reopened later in 2024, once we are ready to start reviewing locations for the second year of the trial.
+This survey may be reopened at a later date that is yet to be confirmed.

 Trial outcomes

-Surrey will be one of the first local authorities to pilot these products, therefore both solutions are initially being tested on a trial basis.
-The trials are expected to run for a minimum of three years.
+Surrey will be one of the first local authorities to pilot these products therefore this is initially being tested on a trial basis.
+The trial is expected to run for a minimum of three years.

-We're proposing to install up to 30 cable gullies and 50 AON chargers in the first year of the trial, subject to demand, with new quotas agreed with Surrey County Council Highways each year thereafter.
+We're proposing to install up to 30 cable gullies in the first year of the trial, subject to demand, with new quotas agreed with Surrey County Council Highways each year thereafter.

-A number of factors will be monitored to ensure the success of the trials, including but not limited to:
+A number of factors will be monitored to ensure the success of the trial, including but not limited to:

-• Is there a demand for these products and do residents that have them installed keep renewing their license?
+• Is there a demand for the product and do residents that have it installed keep renewing their license?

-• Do they cause issues in terms of highways maintenance, utilities, etc.?
+• Does the product cause issues in terms of highways maintenance, utilities, etc.?

-• Do they cause issues to other users of the highways and is the council receiving complaints about them?
+• Does the product cause issues to other users of the highways and is the council receiving complaints about it?

 What if I cannot take part in either trial?

-These experimental pilots are part of a range of EV charging solutions that the council is working on deploying across Surrey.
+This experimental pilot is part of a range of EV charging solutions that the council is working on deploying across Surrey.
 Surrey County Council is also increasing the number of public chargepoints in the county.
 Please visit About Surrey's on-street electric chargepoint rollout for more information.

 Another potential alternative solution is for households with off-street parking to share their home charger with other users via a community charging service.
 Visit Co Charger or Zap Home for more information.